Cost: £12.83 for 500ml

-    The feel of the water was ssoft and silky but greasy if that makes sense.
+The feel of the water was soft and silky but an oily feel if that makes sense.
 Rinsed away and the water just laid on the surface so nothing was added.

 I washed the hood and the shampoo this time run away from the waxed areas as I would expect.
 This would mean that nothing was stripped away.